SoftwareSecurityLab/UbSym/README.md

 -h or --help        HELP
--b or --binary      BINARY     [The Name of Binary File You Want to Analyze] -p or --prototype   PROTOTYPE  [The Prototype of Test Unit You Want to Analyze] -t or --type   PROTOTYPE  [The Prototype of Test Unit You Want to Analyze] -s or --sizes       SIZES      [The Size of Test Unit Arguments] -a or --args        ARGS       [The Indexes of Argv Passed to The Test Unit As Function Arguments] -S or --solo        SOLO       [The Solo Mode Avoids Executing Nested Functions in Unit Symbolically]
+-b or --binary      BINARY     [The Name of Binary File You Want to Analyze] -p or --prototype   PROTOTYPE  [The Prototype of Test Unit You Want to Analyze] -t or --type        TYPE       [The Type of Vulnerabilities You want to Detect] -s or --sizes       SIZES      [The Size of Test Unit Arguments] -a or --args        ARGS       [The Indexes of Argv Passed to The Test Unit As Function Arguments] -S or --solo        SOLO       [The Solo Mode Avoids Executing Nested Functions in Unit Symbolically]
 ```
 ### Testing Executable Code Using Heap Overflow Detection Tool
 Not completed yet!

 We wish you happy testing!😄

 Known Issues